Chrome Usage Statistics: Ride Eternal and Bring Lots of RAM

 The reason for this drop was Google’s sharp increase in spending on research and development.
 Alphabet’s revenue increased by 20% in Q3 of 2019, reaching $40.5 billion, but profits fell to $7.07 billion.

-Google Chrome is, without a doubt, the most used internet browser in the world in 2019.
+Google Chrome is, without a doubt, the most used internet browser in the world.
 Chrome has a 64.92% market share globally, across all platforms.
 When we look at desktop or mobile usage specifically, Chrome is also the most used browser on these platforms, with market shares of 68.91% and 63.8% respectively.

 According to data provided by CVE Details, Safari is currently the most secure browser, with only 68 vulnerabilities reported as of 2019.